annotation/text-fabric/tf/docs/about/datamodel.md

 *   the `oslots` feature is an valueless edge feature, mapping all non-slot nodes to sets of slots; so there is an `oslots` edge between each non-slot node and each slot *contained* by that node;
-*   a Text-Fabric dataset is a collection of node features and edge features containing at least the *warp* features `otype`, `oslots`, and, optionally `otext`.
+*   a TF dataset is a collection of node features and edge features containing at least the *warp* features `otype`, `oslots`, and, optionally `otext`.

 ## More about the warp

-The warp/weft distinction is a handy way of separating textual organisation from textual content.
+The warp / weft distinction is a handy way of separating textual organization from textual content.
 Let us discuss the warp features a bit more.

 ### otype: node feature